Fall Leaf Pick-Up

 Leaf Pick-Up & Snow

-The DPW will begin fall leaf pick up in October per the leaf collection schedule.
+Public Works begins fall leaf pick up in October, per the leaf collection schedule.
 As all residents of Wisconsin are aware, the weather can be very unpredictable.
 If the city receives measurable snow, leaf pickup maybe postponed or even suspended for the season.
 The same trucks that are used to pick up leaves are used to plow the streets.

 We ask all property owners to observe the following: